 3 units Theory of Teaching Literature and Writing (565)

-0 units Children’s Literature (346; 3 units included in university core to fulfill AMCS)
+0 units Children’s Literature (346; 3 units included in university core to fulfill OLD Core “ American Cultures” or

-6 units or 2 Electives, two electives of extended study in one of the domains: two courses taken from one of the domains: 1. creative performance or 2. literary analysis or 3. rhetoric/composition or 4. language and linguistics.
+6 units or 2 Electives, two electives of extended study in one of the domains.
+Two courses taken from one of the domains: 1.
+Literature and Language Analysis or 2.
+Language, Linguistics, Literacy or 3.
+Composition and Rhetoric or 4.
+Communications, Speech, Media and Performance

 University Core Integral to Secondary Teacher Preparation Program (12 units)

-Includes ENGL 346 Children’s Literature (3 units) in place of AMCS (American Cultures) core
+Includes ENGL 346 Children’s Literature (3 units) in place of AMCS (American Cultures) Core.
+Includes ENGL 371 or 372 American Literature Survey (3 units) in place of Literature Core.

 Includes Communications Core (3 units) and Creative Arts Core (3 units) selected from the following: